 Summary:

-The Graham County Schools district in North Carolina has only one elementary school, Robbinsville Elementary, which serves students from pre-kindergarten through 5th grade.
-The school's student population is predominantly White (78.6%) and Native American (16.1%), with a high percentage (74.62%) of students receiving free or reduced-price lunch, indicating a relatively low-income community.
+Graham County Schools in North Carolina has only one elementary school, Robbinsville Elementary, which serves students from pre-kindergarten through 5th grade.
+The school is located in a rural area and serves a predominantly low-income student population, with 99.43% of students receiving free or reduced-price lunch in the 2023-2024 school year.

 Thank you for your feedback!